-- Provide official transcript(s) as evidence of a liberal arts baccalaureate degree from a regionally accredited college or university. - Provide evidence that the final 60 credit hours of undergraduate and/or graduate courses include minimum of 18 credit hours of coursework in an approved undergraduate major or concentration - Transcripts should demonstrate a degree minimum GPA of 3.0, with a minimum GPA of 3.25 in their approved undergraduate major or concentration. - Submit written recommendations from two school administrators and/or supervisors familiar with the applicant's work. - Submit scores from the GRE or GMAT taken within the last 5 years - Submit a written statement explaining the applicant's professional goals. - Engage in a Skype interview with the faculty. - Acceptance by the department faculty
+• Provide official transcript(s) as evidence of a liberal arts baccalaureate degree from a regionally accredited college or university.

+- Provide evidence that the final 60 credit hours of undergraduate and/or graduate courses include minimum of 18 credit hours of coursework in an approved undergraduate major or concentration - Transcripts should demonstrate a degree minimum GPA of 3.0, with a minimum GPA of 3.25 in their approved undergraduate major or concentration. - Submit a written statement explaining the applicant's professional goals. - Acceptance by the department faculty